What is the Fate of the Wicked?

 This also solves the problem in Revelation that so many who believe in eternal torment fail to address:

-3h.
+5n.
 Rejecting the Creator

 There is one further line of thought pointing us in the direction of destruction as the fate of the wicked.
-I can't claim it is it as a major theme, but there are various passages that suggest another way of reaching the same conclusion as the ones we have looked at so far.
+I can't claim it is a major Biblical theme, but there are various passages that suggest another way of reaching the same conclusion as the ones we have looked at so far.

 God is consistently revealed to us as the Creator, the source of everything.
-Satan can twist and pervert, but he can't create.
-All he can do is to damage what has been created.
+Satan can twist and pervert, but he can't create; all he can do is to damage what has been created.

 Any experience of creation is, in some sense, an experience of God.
 God is revealed in creation - He communicates Himself through what He has made.
 The air you breathe is a blessing from God, the food you eat is an expression of His grace.
 Your own body continues to exist because He loves you.